arpit512512/cool-RDBMS/README.md

 # cool-RDBMS
-C++ implementation of RDBMS with interactive client interface.
+C++ implementation of RDBMS with interactive client interface.<br />
-Operations like Project, Select, Rename, Union, Cartesion Product and Set Difference are avaiable.
+Operations like Project, Select, Rename, Union, Cartesion Product and Set Difference are available.
 ## Files Description <br />
 ● data - Directory contains all files related to saved table.<br />
 - For each table there are two files table_name_data.txt which contains all tuples of table and table_name_desc.txt which